-Joan Forns, MPH, PhD Manel Pladevall, MD, PhD RTI Health Solutions (RTI-HS), Epidemiology
+Joan Forns, MPH, PhD

+Manel Pladevall, MD, PhD

+RTI Health Solutions (RTI-HS), Epidemiology

 Rationale and background: Rimegepant is a calcitonin gene-related peptide (CGRP) receptor antagonist developed by Biohaven Pharmaceuticals, Inc. (Biohaven) for the treatment of acute migraine and preventive treatment of episodic migraine.
-It was approved by the United States (US) Food and Drug Administration (FDA) in Feb-2020 for the acute treatment of migraine with or without aura in adults and in May-2021 for the preventive treatment of episodic migraine.
-It was adults and in May-2021 for the preventive treatment of episodic migraine in adults.
-The European Medicines Agency (EMA) granted approval for rimegepant in the European Union (EU) in Apr-2022 both for the acute treatment of migraine with or without aura in adults and for the preventive treatment of episodic migraine in adults who have at least 4 migraine attacks per month.
+It was approved by the United States (US) Food and Drug Administration (FDA) in February-2020 for the acute treatment of migraine with or without aura in adults and in May-2021 for the preventive treatment of episodic migraines Agency (EMA) granted approval for rimegepant in the European Union (EU) in April-2022 both for the acute treatment of migraine with or without aura in adults and for the preventive treatment of episodic migraine acute treatment of migraines are used to migraine acute treatment of migraines are used to be the European Union (EU) in April-2022 both for the acute treatment of migraine in adults who have at least 4 migraine attacks per month.